broadinstitute/cromwell/docs/backends/Google.md

 ```

 The output of this script will be written to a `monitoring.log` file that will be available in the call gcs bucket when the call completes.
 This feature is meant to run a script in the background during long-running processes.
 It's possible that if the task is very short that the log file does not flush before de-localization happens and you will end up with a zero byte file.

+### Google Cloud Storage Filesystem

+On the Google Pipelines backend the GCS (Google Cloud Storage) filesystem is used for the root of the workflow execution.
+On the Local, SGE, and associated backends any GCS URI will be downloaded locally.
+For the Google backend the `jes_gcs_root` [workflow option](/workflowoptions) will take
+precedence over the `root` specified at `backend.providers.JES.config.root` in the configuration file.
+Google Cloud Storage URIs are the only acceptable values for `File` inputs for
+workflows using the Google backend.